Results-oriented thinking: Is it really providing the right results?

 Focus on goal achievement

 It’s not just about checking the box, it’s about how you got there.
+You may have started out peddling branded lanyards but where you end up is what matters.
 If you didn’t study for an exam, but you reached a passing grade, would you follow that same process each time?
 Most people would say no, they would change their way of studying.
 Change your process so you can reach your goal more successfully next time.

 Rewards are determined on the basis of results of processes